 Why Does Atlas Carry the World?

 Carrying the heavens on his shoulder was a punishment for the younger Titan for his leadership in the Titanomachy.
 You might think it was a horrible punishment, but it did allow the young god to escape the torments of Tartarus, where his father and uncle were kept instead.
-At least he was able to continue to play a role in the universe and could be visited by the great heroes of civilization.
+At least he was able to continue to play a role in the universe and could be visited by the great heroes of ancient civilization.

 Atlas: Greek Mythology or Greek History?